-Levindale Hebrew Geriatric Center and Hospital is passionate about providing the best medical and emotional care for our residents and patients.
-Quality of life for the people who stay at and work at Levindale is the top priority.
+Levindale Hebrew Geriatric Center and Hospital is passionate about providing the best medical and emotional care for its residents and patients.
+Quality of life for the people who stay or work at Levindale is the top priority.

 Levindale was founded in 1890 as the Hebrew Friendly Inn.
-Later, it was renamed Levindale for Louis H. Levin.
-He was a former executive director of the Associated Jewish Charities.
-Levindale is an agency of THE ASSOCIATED: Jewish Community Federation of Baltimore.
+Later, it was renamed Levindale for Louis H. Levin, a former executive director of The Associated Jewish Charities.
+Levindale is an agency of The Associated: Jewish Community Federation of Baltimore.

-In July 1996, Levindale joined with Sinai Hospital to form the Sinai Health System.
-Then in 1998, Sinai Health merged with Northwest Hospital to become part of LifeBridge Health.
+In 1996, Levindale united with Sinai Hospital to form the Sinai Health System.
+Then in 1998, Sinai Health merged with Northwest Hospital to become LifeBridge Health.
 This distinctive system, which now also includes Carroll Hospital, brings a full continuum of health care services to the community.

 - Rehabilitation Medicine

-For additional services visit our Medical Services section.
+To see additional services, please visit our Medical Services site.

 Levindale provides full-time chaplaincy of all religions.
-However, Levindale is a Jewish center and Jewish laws are followed.
-These include strictly kosher meals, as well as the celebrations and observances of Jewish holidays and customs, and Jewish laws are followed.
+However, Levindale is a Jewish center, and Jewish celebrations, observances of Jewish holidays and customs, and Jewish laws are followed.

 Eden Alternative and Neighborhood Model

 Easing the physical and emotional pain of residents and patients is extremely important at Levindale.
-A program was especially designed to fulfill the wishes of people who are in pain, who are chronically ill or at the end of their lives.
+Our Comfort and Hospice Care program was especially designed to fulfill the wishes of people who are in pain, who are chronically ill or at the end of their lives.

 - The Joint Commission

-Levindale serves as a training site for health care professional students who seek to acquire the skills necessary to care for an aging population.
+Levindale is a training site for health care professions students who seek the skills necessary to care for an aging population.
+Training programs include: